joshsurber/fcc/README.md

-# fcc-projects
+# freeCodeCamp projects
-The various deliverables I create for FreeCodeCamp
+The various deliverables I create for freeCodeCamp

-I am completing the [http://freecodecamp.org](FreeCodeCamp) curriculum, and each module requires completing five projects to certify.
+I am completing the [http://freecodecamp.org](freeCodeCamp) curriculum, and each module requires completing five projects to certify.
 They suggest placing these in CodePen but I would rather get better with Git.